AndersDeath/diary2/000-current.md

 # 28 März - Donnerstag - Berlin - 555 Tag der Einwanderung - Warm Sunny

 So, this day was really hard.
 I barely could handle it.
 I did really a lot of thing related to my project and so things.
 Also there was a final meeting with people from my team that were attached to Polish contractor.
+Unfortunately